paulzamm/paulzamm/README.md

-# Hi, I'm Anthony Paul Altafuya Zambrano 👋
+# Hi, I'm Paul Altafuya Zambrano 👋

 I'm an **Information Technology Engineering** student with a passion for software development.
 I enjoy learning new technologies and applying them to practical projects.